Name of Policy: Special Educational Needs (SEN) and Inclusion (September 2021)

 - Involve parents in a joint home-school learning approach

-Provision for each SEN pupils will be mapped across their journey through school.
+Provision for each SEN pupils will be mapped across their journey through school in the form of a provision map.
+These will be created following discussion from class-based and SEN staff and will be updated termly following pupil progress meetings.
 The main methods of provision made by the school are:

 - Full time education in class with additional help/support through a differentiated curriculum